jitendrabhalothia/ansible-repository/README.md

 # ansible-repository

-A repository for ansible playbooks and snippets that can be use to provision LAMP stacks.
+A repository for ansible playbooks and snippets for provisionning LAMP stacks.

 The repository is structured in "Parts", where a part is a set of task files, handler files and variable files that perform some job, like install and configure PHP, or MySQL.